lukmanfash/lukmanfash/README.md

 # Lukman Fashina
-Data and policy professional with expertise in data governance, geospatial analytics, and evidence-based policy research within the public sector.
-Currently a Data Policy Advisor with the Ontario Public Service, supporting the development of enterprise data governance artifacts; policies, standards, guidance and tools that enhance enterprise data interoperability, integrity and compliance.
+A data and policy professional passionate about helping organizations make better decisions through high quality data enabled by strong data governance practice, processes and culture.
+Currently a Data Policy Advisor with the Ontario Public Service, I lead the development of enterprise data governance policies, standards, and tools that strengthen how data is managed, trusted, and used across government.

-Experienced in translating complex data into actionable insights, with strong technical skills in Python, SQL, ArcGIS, and GeoAI.
-Passionate about leveraging data-driven ability to improve policy, operations, and strategic outcomes.
+I enjoy working at the intersection of policy and technology—translating complex data into clear, actionable insights for diverse audiences.
+My background spans geospatial and tabular data analytics and applied policy research, giving me a well-rounded perspective on solving real-world challenges.

+Throughout my career, I’ve taken on leadership roles—whether coordinating cross-functional teams, guiding policy development, mentoring peers, or presenting to senior governance committees—to help drive projects forward and deliver impactful outcomes.
+My long-term goal is to continue shaping data governance practices and advancing the use of data-driven innovation (including AI and geospatial intelligence) to improve public sector decision-making, operational efficiency, and service delivery.